zowe/docs-site/docs/user-guide/configure-certificates.md

 ### Extended key usage
 Zowe server certificates must either not have the `Extended Key Usage` (EKU) attribute, or have both the `TLS Web Server Authentication (1.3.6.1.5.5.7.3.1)` and `TLS Web Client Authentication (1.3.6.1.5.5.7.3.2)` values present within.

 When a TLS certificate is used for encryption across a socket connection, two endpoints are used: One endpoint for the client, and another endpoint for the server.
 This usage is restricted with the `Extended Key Usage` (EKU) attribute.
 Zowe is using the same certificate for server and client authentication and so it is required that this certificate is valid for both.
-Certificate extension Extended Key Usage (EKU) is not required, however, if an EKU is specified, it must have both server and client usage.
+Certificate extension EKU is not required, however, if an EKU is specified, it must have both server and client usage.
 Otherwise, connection will be refused.

 ### Hostname validity